-Did you know that some of the most destructive phishing campaigns are driven by very powerful cloud-based artificial intelligence supercomputers?
+Did you know that some of the most devastating campaigns driven by very powerful cloud-based AI supercomputers?
 In today's article we will show you how a phishing attack is done and then look at the power behind the modern and highly successful campaigns we face today.

-Phishing attacks happen so often that if you don't know how they work, you'll probably fall victim to it at some point.
-The best way to see what is involved in a phishing attack efiberand take a look from the idea of the attack to its execution.
+The they happen so often that if you don't know how they work, you'll probably fall victim too at some point.
+The best way to see what is involved in a phishing attack is to take a look from the idea of the attack to its execution.
 We'll show you how easy it is to make a good phishing attack and how we can take our attack to another level.

 Social-Engineer Toolkit: Fake Twitter login page